openflighthpc/concertim-metric-reporting-daemon/docs/DEVELOPMENT.md

 * `inmem` package: contains in-memory implementations of the repository interfaces defined in the `domain` package.

-* `processing` package: contains routines for processing the metrics retrieved from gmetad.
-The processed metrics are stored in an implementation of `domain.ProcessedRepository`.
-(This code is likely making its way to `domain`).

 * `visualizer` package: contains a HTTP client for interacting with the Concertim Visualisation App's API.